puneeth714/wedding-wisdom-grove/README.md

 - React
 - shadcn-ui
 - Tailwind CSS
+- AI-powered features for vendor management

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/0a4432d5-9a7d-4cfe-811a-36709cedae8d) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my Sanskara AI project?

 Yes, you can!